 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
-The most recent practice survey results and FFT results were 100% of patients would recommend the dental practice to others.
+The most recent FFT results were 88% of patients would recommend the dental practice to others.
+We viewed the results and where patients had recommended areas for improvement, this was noted.

 The provider gathered feedback from staff through meetings, surveys, and informal discussions.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.
+Staff suggested assigning treatment rooms and dental nurses to specific dentists; this was being introduced from January 2020.